ULL-ESIT-PL/cpp-hello-regexp/README.md

 }
 ```

-This program searches for the substring "world" within the input string "Hello, world!" using a regular expression pattern.
-If it finds a match, it prints "Found 'world' in the input string.", otherwise, it prints "Didn't find 'world' in the input string."
+This program searches for the pattern `/w(.*?)d/` within the input string `"Hello, world of dynamic C++ regexps!"` using a regular expression pattern.

 To compile this program on macOS, you can use `clang++`, the C++ compiler that comes with Xcode command line tools.
-Assuming you've saved the code in a file named `hello_regex.cpp`, you can compile it using the following command in the terminal:

 ```
+➜  cplusplus-learning git:(main) make run
-clang++ -std=c++11 hello_regex.cpp -o hello_regex
+clang++ -std=c++11 hello-regexp.cpp -o hello-regxp
+./hello-regxp
+Found 'world' in the input string.
+First captured group: 'orl'
 ```

-This command tells `clang++` to use C++11 standard (`-std=c++11`), compiles `hello_regex.cpp` and produces an executable named `hello_regex`.
-You can then run the program using `./hello_regex` in the terminal.
-Make sure you have Xcode command line tools installed, which you can install via the Mac App Store or by running `xcode-select --install` in the terminal.